dmbarbour/wikilon/docs/KPN_Effects.md

 ## Reactive

 Reactivity is not a built-in feature of KPNs, but can be supported indirectly by adding a simple time model to our KPNs.
-The simplest option, perhaps, is to rewrite every message type from `a` to `Either Wait a` where a `Wait` indicates passage of time.
+The simplest option, perhaps, is to rewrite every message type from `a` to `(Tick + a)` where a `Wait` indicates passage of time.
 A little extra logic upon read could handle the waits and forward to output channels.

 Hence, the fundamental KPN structure doesn't need to change.